krzyb5081/New-Shop-Project/README.md

 # New-Shop-Project
 Another shop project made with Spring and Hibernate.
-Its made from scratch to be better done.
+Its actually made for testing.